ahdis/chmed/input/pagecontent/index.md

 The CHEMD20AF format can bei either in XML or JSON format.

-In the section [Introduction](intro.html) the structures for the different formats/values are explained.

 ### Copyright
 This specification includes content from SNOMED CT, which is copyright © 2002+ International Health Terminology Standards Development Organisation ([IHTSDO](http://snomed.org/)) and distributed by agreement between IHTSDO and HL7.
 Implementers of these specification must have the appropriate SNOMED CT Affiliate license - for more information contact
 <https://www.snomed.org/snomed-ct/getsnomed> or <info@snomed.org>.

 This specification contains content from LOINC® (<http://loinc.org>).
 The LOINC table, LOINC codes, and LOINC panels and forms file are copyright © 1995-2014, Regenstrief Institute, Inc. and the Logical Observation Identifiers Names and Codes (LOINC) Committee and available at no cost under the license at <http://loinc.org/terms-of-use> .